Vote!

 Vote every election.
 There is an election every year in November and most years a series of primaries or special elections at seemingly random dates.
 Presidential and midterm elections have relatively high turnout (for the U.S.) but many of these smaller elections are decided by small margins of only the most dedicated voters.
 They can include important issues — Mike Johnson has shut down the House because a special election in Arizona switched a seat to Democrats, and will mean a vote to advance legislation to release the Epstein files.

 Vote every contested race.
-It takes a little time to research local races, but if you don’t understand how school boards, judges and sheriffs directly affect policy, I’m not sure what to tell you.
-The Tea Party effectively leveraged these overlooked entry points to politics two decades ago.
+It takes a little time to research local races, but by now it’s clear how school boards, judges and sheriffs directly affect policy.
+The Tea Party leveraged these overlooked political entry points decades ago.
 We have catch-up work to do.
-To speed your process, identify local voting guides that align with your positions on the races and candidates you already know about.
-Also visit the candidate’s web sites—they often speak in less coded language there.
+To speed your process, we provide some tips to winnow the herd below.

 How to research local races: